DPDK/dpdk/doc/guides/nics/fail_safe.rst

 device underneath the Fail-safe PMD with a specific feature, this feature must be supported by the Fail-safe PMD to avoid throwing any error.

+A notable exception is the device removal feature.
+The fail-safe PMD being a virtual device, it cannot currently be removed in the sense of a specific bus hotplug, like for PCI for example.
+It will however enable this feature for its sub-device automatically, detecting those that are capable and register the relevant callback for such event.

 Check the feature matrix for the complete set of supported features.

 Compilation option